Theater and music exchanges

 Choirs frequently come to Japanese-Lithuanian charity concerts, organized almost annually by the Japan-Lithuania Friendship Association (JALFA) since 2002.
 These concerts aim to support Lithuanian children with oncological diseases and tsunami victims in Japan.
 Japanese artists participate in these events at their own expense.

-Because of many Japanese-cultural events arranged in the country, the Lithuanian audience is familiar with the traditional Japanese instruments, such as the string koto and shamisen, the wind shakuhachi, the Japanese flute, and the three-string Sanshin.
+Because of many Japanese cultural events arranged in the country, the Lithuanian audience is familiar with the traditional Japanese instruments such as koto, shamisen, the Japanese flute shakuhachi, and the three-string sanshin.
 The wadaiko concerts of Japanese drums are exceptionally popular and, therefore, frequently organized.
-Some Lithuanian musicians, admired by the traditional music of this country, learned to play some of the traditional instruments, for instance, Gediminas Sederevičius plays shakuhachi.
+Some Lithuanian musicians who admire the Japanese traditional music learned to play some of the traditional instruments.
+For instance, Gediminas Sederevičius plays shakuhachi.

 (performance of "Daigen-gumi", September 2017; Azija LT archive)

-In addition to classical music, the Japanese audience is keen on Lithuanian folk music and dance, which they consider very exotic.
-The ensemble "Lietuva" visited Japan at the end of the 19th century in 1982 and arranged the first performance of Lithuanian folk music and dance.
+In addition to classical music, the Japanese audience is fascinated by Lithuanian folk music and dance, which they consider very exotic.
+The first performances of Lithuanian folk music and dance took place back in the 1980s when the ensemble "Lietuva" visited Japan and performed in several cities.

-After Lithuania's independence, folk music and dance are often included in the official commemoration programs.
-Among the most important performances of this genre is the performance of Veronika Povilionienė in Tokyo in July 2005, the concert of the ensemble "Nemunas" in Gifu in 2018, the concert of the ensemble "Suktinis" in Gifu and Hiracuka in August 2019.
+After Lithuania re-gained independence, folk music and dance are often included in the official commemoration programs.
+Among the most important performances of this genre were the performance of Veronika Povilionienė in Tokyo in July 2005, the concert of the ensemble "Nemunas" in Gifu in 2018, the concert of the ensemble "Suktinis" in Gifu and Hiratsuka in August 2019.

 (V. Povilionienė performing in Tokyo, 2005; Azija LT archive)